Ensono/stacks-nx-plugins/CONTRIBUTING.md

 It is worth reviewing existing plugins to understand how we utilise the `@nx/devkit` and `@ensono-stacks/core` to create and manipulate files.

-Some important initial checks:
+The following two functions come from the `@ensono-stacks/core` package and must be the first calls inside any generator for validation purposes:

 1. `verifyPluginCanBeInstalled()`: Checks to see if the workspace is compatible

 2. `hasGeneratorExecutedForProject()`: If the generator can only be ran once, this ensures that the `nx.json` and stacks `executedGenerators` list is correctly updated.
+If the executor has ran before and this method `returns true`, you should `return false` from the generator.
+If this generator can be ran multiple times, then this check can be omitted.

 Once the code has been written for your generators, you must create corresponding e2e tests to ensure that your plugin can be built, published and executed within a stacks/nx workspace.